Melapress/wp-security-audit-log/readme.txt

 <strong>[Upgrade to WP Activity Log Premium](https://wpactivitylog.com/pricing/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description)</strong> to:

 * See who is logged,
-* See what everyone is doing in real time,
+* See what everyone is doing in real-time,
 * Log off any user with just a click,
 * Generate HTML and CSV reports,
 * Export the activity log in CSV (ideal for integrations),
 * Get notified via email of important changes,
 * Get instant SMS message notifications of critical site changes,
-* Search the activity log using text-based searches,
-* Use built-in filters to fine tune the searches,
+* Search the activity log using text-based searches and use built-in filters to fine tune the searches,
 * Store activity log in an external database to improve security,
 * Mirror the WordPress activity logs to Slack, Papertrail, Syslog and other central log management and collaboration solutions,
 * Configure archiving and mirroring of logs.

-Refer to the [features page](https://wpactivitylog.com/features/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description) for more detailed information on the plugin's features.
+Refer to the [features and benefits page](https://wpactivitylog.com/features/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description) for more detailed information on the plugin's features.

 ### Free and Premium Support